stealthman22/100-days-of-code/log.md

 Finally, decided on how the nav bar should look.
 And moved on to the image slider (All code was ready from my last project).
 I now understand the usefulness of  resuable code.
 Build it once and use it always.

+DAY 59 (2nd June 2019)

+Worked a little more on my side project.
+Viewing a lot of sites with flat colors and succinct designs.....
+The inspirations from these will definitely affect how my site will turn out.
+I will go a bit heavy  on animations this time.